Made-to-Order Ships in 8-10 weeks.

 - Authentic reproduction of the jersey worn in 1914 by the St. Louis Terriers

-- Authentic white pinstripe wool flannel
+- Authentic white pinstripe baseball flannel

 - Navy felt lettering